-According to the new market research report “Fractional Flow Reserve Market is projected to reach USD 1,081.8 million by 2024 from USD 516 million in 2019, at a CAGR of 16.0% during the forecast period (2019-2024).
+The Fractional Flow Reserve Market is projected to reach USD 1,081.8 million by 2024 from USD 516 million in 2019, at a CAGR of 16.0% during the forecast period.

 Download PDF Brochure: https://www.marketsandmarkets.com/pdfdownloadNew.asp?id=257837023

-The key players in the Fractional Flow Reserve Market are Abbott (US), Boston Scientific (US), ACIST Medical Systems (US), Koninklijke Philips N.V.
+The key players in the fractional flow reserve market are Abbott (US), Boston Scientific (US), ACIST Medical Systems (US), Koninklijke Philips N.V.
 (Netherlands), Opsens, Inc. (Canada), HeartFlow, Inc. (US), Siemens Healthineers (Germany), Pie Medical Imaging (Netherlands), CathWorks (Israel), and Medis Medical Imaging Systems BV (Netherlands).

 Abbott (US) held the leading position in the fractional flow reserve market.
 The company acquired a significant share in the FFR market through the acquisition of St. Jude Medical (US).
 This acquisition positioned Abbott as a major cardiology devices provider.
-The strategic acquisition of St. Jude Medical, a leading player in the cardiovascular and neuromodulation products market, strengthened the position of Abbott in the fractional flow reserve market.
+The strategic acquisition of St. Jude Medical, a leading player in the cardiovascular and neuromodulation products market, strengthened the position of Abbott in the fractional flow reserve (FFR) market.
 Abbott focuses on continuous expansions to achieve optimal growth across industries and different geographic areas.
 It strives to maintain its position through innovation and product launches.
 For instance, the company invests a significant amount of its revenue in R&D activities to increase its presence in the market.
 It invested USD 2.30 billion, USD 2.26 billion, and USD 1.42 billion on R&D in 2018, 2017, and 2016, respectively

-Request Research Sample Pages: https://www.marketsandmarkets.com/requestsampleNew.asp?id=257837023
+Request Sample Pages: https://www.marketsandmarkets.com/requestsampleNew.asp?id=257837023

-On the basis of technology, the market is segmented into invasive and non-invasive monitoring technologies.
-In 2018, the invasive monitoring segment accounted for the largest share of the Fractional Flow Reserve Market.
-The large share of this segment can be attributed to the strong recommendation for FFR usage in coronary angiography.
+Based on application, the FFR Market is segmented into single-vessel diseases and multi-vessel diseases.
+In 2018, the single-vessel disease segment accounted for the larger share of the fractional flow reserve market.
+The large share of this segment can be attributed to the high prevalence of single-vessel coronary artery disease.

-The pressure guide wires segment is expected to grow at the highest CAGR during the forecast period
+The pressure guidewires segment is expected to grow at the highest CAGR during the forecast period

 On the basis of product, the invasive monitoring market is segmented into pressure guidewires and FFR monitoring systems.
 The pressure guidewires segment accounted for the largest share of the market in 2018.
 This can be attributed to the growth in the number of PCI procedures (as a result of the rising prevalence of CVD), strong recommendation for the use of guided revascularization by measuring FFR in specific clinical scenarios, and the single-use nature of pressure guidewires, which ensures repeat purchases.